Skip to main content

 This preceptor-led practicum allows students to apply their skills in real-world healthcare settings.
 Under supervision, students will gain industry experience and develop entry-level competencies.

-Clinical Transcription and Order Management for Health Unit Clerks (HUC-TBD 1) — 90 hours
+Clinical Transcription and Order Management for Health Unit Clerks (HLTC-2000) — 90 hours

 This course introduces students to the roles of Health Unit Clerks, focusing on managing patient records, processing physician orders, and understanding basic pharmacology, making them valuable members of healthcare teams.